What is it and how does it work?

 Q: How long must my child listen?

 A: Children, depending on their age, should listen for half an hour to an hour a day for six weeks to three months.
-After that a maintenance program of 30 to 45 minutes per day or a few hours a week is recommended.
+After that, a maintenance program of 30 to 45 minutes per day or a few hours a week is recommended.

-However, as with adults, children an listen during other activities such as homework, watching TV, travelling in the car or sleeping, so it does not need them to take special time out of the day to listen.
+However, as with adults, children an listen during other activities such as homework, watching TV, traveling in the car or sleeping, so it does not need them to take special time out of the day to listen.